-This month, we shifted our usual monthly webinar to make space for educators to learn from one another and discuss resources for teaching and advising during COVID-19.
+This month, we shifted our usual monthly webinar to make space for colleagues to learn from one another and discuss educator resources for COVID-19.
 More than 600 people registered to join the conversation.
 If you weren’t able to join the discussion live, watch the recording:

 Winter break is one of my favorite times of the year.
 As a high school counselor, I look forward to the long, quiet lull between mid-December and the new year when my schedule frees up and I have more control over my day.
 I’ve learned that it’s important to harness the gift of free time and use it to recharge and prepare myself for a strong spring semester.
 Students can and should do the same in order to become college and career ready.
 Here are three tips for educators and three tips for students on how to return to school in January refreshed and more focused than ever:

 We’re loving the *slightly* cooler temperatures and slow slide into the holiday season.
 Before we all say farewell for Thanksgiving break, we’d like to take a moment to reflect on all we’re thankful for at Texas OnCourse:

 In education, time is a commodity.
 Educators need time to teach, plan, and connect and engage with students.
 Our time impacts lives; therefore, it must be managed well.
 Time invested in the Texas OnCourse Academy is truly an investment worth making, because the strategies and resources presented allow educators to save LOTS of time later.